KorayErkan/tw-portfolio/installation-guide/installation-guide.md

 ## License Terms

 This software is valid for one major upgrade amd all the minor upgrades in between.
 The number of seats is limited 25 for the *Professional* and 50 for the *Enterprise* versions.
 In order to renew licenses or add more seats, please visit our [licensing page](https://www.profost.com/licensing).

----

-This document is __ProSoft__&copy; 2024 and its contents is subject to change without prior notice.